wintercms/meta/release-notes/build-466.md

 - Fixed support for importing CSV files with encodings not supported by `mb_convert_encoding()` by using `iconv()` as a fallback.
 - Fixed issue where translations for related models managed by the `RelationController` behavior would not save when creating the related model, or updating a pivot model.
 - Fixed issue where model scopes applied by the `relation` FormWidget didn't support joins being used.
+- Fixed issue where `php artisan theme:sync --target=database` wouldn't properly sync to the specified target.
+- Improved the flexibility of the PluginManager in accepting plugin identifiers that are not perfectly matched to the desired plugin's casing (i.e. `Rainlab.Blog` would be considered an invalid plugin identifier prior to this change, it is now correctly identified as belonging to `RainLab.Blog`).
+- Fixed issue where pivot records being created or updated through the `RelationController` would not trigger the form field change events.

 ## Security Improvements
 - Fixed vulnerabilities that required the `cms.manage_assets` permission to execute (local file inclusion, arbitrary file deletion, & arbitrary upload of asset file types).
 Credit to [Sivanesh Ashok](https://twitter.com/sivaneshashok) for the discovery.